korjaa/Hantek6022API/PyHT6022/Firmware/README.md

 If you're interested in the details read the huge EEVBLOG thread, this is a [good starting point](https://www.eevblog.com/forum/testgear/hantek-6022be-20mhz-usb-dso/msg656059/#msg656059).

-The **custom firmware** (BE & BL) is based on fx2lib code.
+The original custom firmware (for 6022BE) is based on fx2lib code.
 The latest version also allows reading/writing of EEPROMs and thus has all features like the stock and modded versions and allows an easy implementation of new features.

-The digital storage oscilloscope program **OpenHantek6022** from https://github.com/OpenHantek/OpenHantek6022 already uses this custom FW.
+My project [OpenHantek6022](https://github.com/OpenHantek/OpenHantek6022) uses the improved final versions [DSO6022BE](https://github.com/Ho-Ro/Hantek6022API/tree/master/PyHT6022/Firmware/DSO6022BE), [DSO6022BL](https://github.com/Ho-Ro/Hantek6022API/tree/master/PyHT6022/Firmware/DSO6022BL) and [DDS120](https://github.com/Ho-Ro/Hantek6022API/tree/master/PyHT6022/Firmware/DDS120) for the currently supported scope variants.
+These FWs provide more sampling rates (20 kS/s ..
+30 MS/s) and more calibration-out frequencies as well as support for AC/DC coupling (small HW mod requred for Hantek scopes).

 Provided are different FW flavours as part of the python package: